Get recommendation

 - `context.device_id` (string, required)

-Unique device identifier.
+Unique device identifier generated by Transmit Security and stored by the SDK.
 On web, stored in the cookie.
 On mobile, uses platform-provided identifiers such as Android ID (hex string) or iOS identifierForVendor (alphanumeric).
 Not derived from IMEI or other hardware identifiers.

 Example: "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIwZGE4ZmZjYy01NmE1LTRmMjgtYThkZi04NDY5MmYwYThmYTAiLCJ2ZXJzaW9uIjoxLCJpYXQiOjE2NTU3OTYzODQ1MzF9.TeGoqlCe_6eWzl9a3-vAumG4Xap8WjwsgcO2-DzGtLg"